nion-software/nionswift/docs/graphics.rst

 Ring
 ++++
-The wedge graphic is a pair of circles centered at the origin.
+The ring graphic is a pair of circles centered at the origin.
 It can be used to perform low pass, high pass, and band pass filters.

 You can drag the radius of either circle to adjust its filter frequency.